Moksha (2013 film): Plot

-Sreenu is basically frightened college student.
-Like other such kind of movies, everyone in the college tease and starts hitting Sreenu but other heroine Disha Pandey who plays role of second heroine Nisha loves Sreenu.
+Sreenu is a frightened college student.
+Everyone in the college teases and starts hitting Sreenu but Nisha loves Sreenu.
 But Sreenu does not like her much.
 In the meantime, Moksha our lead heroine Meera Jasmine comes into picture.

 Moksha and her father shifted to the city and whose residence is next to the Sreenu's house.
 As Moksha attitude is totally different like she will not come out of the home in the morning and will be out in the nights itself.
 One fine night Sreenu met Moksha.
 By that time some murders already take place in their area.

 One night Sreenu's classmates see him sitting with Moksha and invite them to the "Valentine's day" party.
 At the party, Sreenu's classmates get him drunk and try to rape Moksha, however the friend who tries to rape Moksha dies in a horrendous manner.

 Moksha's father warns her not to go out with Sreenu else they would have to move away from this house too.
 Moksha silently listens to him.

 Nisha approaches a tantrik hoping to learn a trick or two to attract Sreenu.
 However the Tantrik tells her that her dreams cannot be realised.